Contractors and labour hire

 If you are employed as a contractor or sub-contractor, or through a labour hire recruiter or agency, you are a worker and have the same obligations to ensure your own and your co-workers’ health and safety.

-Sometimes though, you might be unclear about what your specific responsibilities are for health and safety in the workplace.
+Sometimes though, you might be unclear about what your, your host employer and your agency's specific responsibilities are for health and safety in the workplace.

 Employee or contractor